 - With five (5) business days notice to opposing counsel or pro se litigant (unless short notice agreed by parties).

 - Judge Cheesman will review all motions scheduled for UMC prior to the hearing.
-DO NOT SEND PROPOSED ORDERS IN ADVANCE OF THE UMC HEARING.

 - Counsel shall mail copies of the Motion and Notice of Hearing 5 days prior of the UMC hearing.